MichaelGitHubHype/Grade-12-Final-Project/README.md

 # Downloading
 This game was created using processing 3.3.7.
 Visit this link to download the program: https://processing.org/download/ Once processing is downloaded, go to extensions and install the python extension.
 Once installed, open the repositery files in the processing directory.
-Run the code, and there you have it!
+Next, you will need to install the "mimic" extension.

 ## Contributors:
 (Me)